AFFORDABLE CONNECTIVITY PROGRAM

 What if I contact a household member who does not have an email to use during enrollment?

 Ask if another family member has an email account that can be used.
-If this is not possible, ask for follow-up information and we can both provide this how-to but also walk them through setting up an email account.
+If this is not possible, ask for follow-up information and you can both provide this how-to and also walk them through setting up an email account.

-What if I am helping someone enroll and I see a system error that the state I am in is not eligible for ACP?
+What if I am helping someone enroll and I see a system error that the state is not participating in the ACP?

 ACP Fees and Benefit